 How to deal with shallow people

-You might feel a little frustrated if you’re dealing with a shallow person, especially if that person is your partner.
-You might have seen them with rose-tinted glasses in the beginning, but now that you’re looking for deeper conversations and a relationship with meaning and substance, those things are nowhere to be found.
+You may feel a little frustrated if you’re dealing with a shallow person, especially if that person is your partner.
+You may have seen them with rose-tinted glasses in the beginning, but now that you’re looking for deeper conversations and a deep relationship with meaning and substance, those are nowhere to be found.

 The critical thing to remember when dealing with shallow people is to manage your expectations.
 If they can’t provide you with the intellectual and emotional fulfillment you’re looking for, then stop trying to bleed a stone and go find that fulfillment elsewhere.

 Practice acceptance of shallow people.
 They are who they are, and they may change at some point, but that doesn’t need to be a concern.
 Step back and allow them space to be themselves.

 However, if their behavior is harming you or others, don’t be afraid to set a boundary.
 You don’t have to tolerate disrespect or other instances of unfair treatment, whether that person is a coworker or classmate, a friend, a partner, or even a family member.

 Understand that just because someone is a shallow person or shows traits common to shallow people, that doesn’t make them a bad person.
 Sometimes shallowness is a temporary phase, especially in younger people, and fades away as the person grows and matures.

 Sometimes, a shallow person may just be caught up in the society we live in, one which places a lot of value and material gain, and social status.
 They may feel they need to be the way they are to survive.

 We all do things to survive that aren’t in our own or other’s best interest, so it’s essential to have some sympathy for the shallow person.
 Nobody’s perfect, and we go through a thousand phases in our lives before we reach a state of intellectual and emotional maturity.